 For those ones, leave a valuable comment (never just say something like “nice blog post”).
 Add your opinion and find opportunities to insert additional information that the article may have missed.
 Someone reading the article who is interested in the topic may just click on your comment which will lead them straight to your blog.

-SEO (Search Engine Optimization) relates to how your blog post will rank in Google when someone searches keywords in your article.
+SEO (Search Engine Optimization) relates to how your blog post will rank in Google when someone searches keywords in your article, you just have to make sure that you are using the correct seo metrics.
 As this is quite an important aspect of marketing for many businesses, it comes as no surprise to find that some people may opt to use a professional Search Engine Optimization Company to help them out with this aspect.
 At least you know you’ll be in good hands.
 This can really make your life a lot easier, as you won’t have to worry about perfecting your SEO by yourself.
 Hiring a professional like this seo king could be the best decision you ever make.
 It will certainly make your life a lot easier.
 Of course, the closer to the first page your post is, the better because most people won’t click past the first page.
 For a newer blog it will be hard to rank high in searches because you haven’t built any credibility with Google yet.
 But, you should still try to do your best to have your post SEO friendly so you don’t have to change things in the future.
 You can use plugins like Yoast SEO and websites like Keysearch to aid you in forming SEO-friendly posts, but this is an extensive topic.
 The best advice I can give is to read Moz’s Beginner’s Guide to SEO and the blog Digital Nomad Wannabe.
 Both were invaluable to me!

 6. Making Money